Product Snapshot

 • Contender Peach – Has good disease resistance, including Bacterial Leaf Spot, Leaf Curl, and Brown Rot.

-• Raritan Rose – Resistant to Bacterial Spot and Peach Leaf Curl
+• Reliance Peach – Resistant to Leaf Curl and Bacterial Spot.

 A large bunch of little green pears with a red blush hanging on a tree limb